-The National Estuary Program was established under the 1987 Clean Water Act (CWA) Amendments as an EPA place-based program to protect and restore the water quality and ecological integrity of estuaries of national significance.
-Each National Estuary Program (NEP) is required to develop and implement a Comprehensive Conservation and Management Plan (CCMP)—a long-term plan that contains specific targeted actions designed to address water quality, habitat, and living resources challenges in its estuarine watershed.
+The National Estuary Program (NEP) was established under the 1987 Clean Water Act Amendments.
+This U.S. Enviornmental Protection Agency (EPA) program focuses on protecting and restoring the water quality and ecological integrity of estuaries of national significance, which currently includes 28 estuaries in the United States.
+Each individual NEP focuses on one of these estuaries and its surrounding watersheds and develops and implements a Comprehensive Conservation and Management Plan (CCMP)—a long-term plan that contains specific targeted actions to address water quality, habitat, and living resources challenges.

-- Massachusetts Bays National Estuary Program - This program facilitates partnerships to protect, restore, and enhance the estuarine resources of Massachusetts Bay and Cape Cod Bay with central program staff and regional coordinators who serve the 50 communities in the region.
+- Massachusetts Bays National Estuary Partnership - This NEP facilitates partnerships to protect, restore, and enhance the estuarine resources of Massachusetts Bay and Cape Cod Bay with central program staff and regional coordinators who serve the 50 communities in the region.